expo/expo-github-action/README.md

 ### Automatic Expo login

-You need to authenticate for some Expo commands as `expo publish` and `expo build:*`.
+You need to authenticate for some Expo commands like `expo publish` and `expo build`.
-This project has an additional feature to make this easy and secure.
+This action gives you configuration options to keep your workflow simple.
-The action uses the [`EXPO_CLI_PASSWORD`][link-expo-cli-password] variable internally to make this happen.
+Under the hood, it uses the [`EXPO_CLI_PASSWORD`][link-expo-cli-password] environment variable to make this as secure as possible.

+> Note, this action only uses your credentials to authenticate with Expo.
+It doesn't store these anywhere.

 ### Using the built-in cache

-As of writing, GitHub Actions lacks a feature to "cache" files and directories in 3rd party actions.
+As of writing, GitHub doesn't provide a (remote) cache for 3rd party actions.
-That's why we implemented the [Cypress fork of the `actions/cache`][link-actions-cache-cypress] to enable some sort of caching.
+That's why we implemented the [Cypress fork of the `actions/cache`][link-actions-cache-cypress].
-You can opt-in to this by setting the `expo-cache` variable to `true`.
+With this, you can opt-in to caching the Expo CLI install, making it a lot faster.
-If you know what you are doing and need more control, you can also define a custom cache key with `expo-cache-key`.
+If you need more control over this cache, you can define a custom cache key with `expo-cache-key`.

 > Note, this cache will count towards your [repo cache limit][link-actions-cache-limit].

 ### ENOSPC errors on Linux

-React Native bundles are created by the Metro bundler, even when using Expo.
+When you run `expo publish` or `expo build`, a new bundle is created.
-Unfortunately, this Metro bundler requires quite some resources.
+Creating these bundles require quite some resources.
-As of writing, GitHub Actions has some small default values for the `fs.inotify` settings.
+As of writing, GitHub actions has some small default values for the `fs.inotify` settings.
-Inside we included a patch that increases these limits for the "active workflow" run.
+Inside this action, we included a patch that increases these limits for the current workflow.
 It increases the `max_user_instances`, `max_user_watches` and `max_queued_events` to `524288`.
 You can disable this patch by setting the `expo-patch-watchers` to `false`.

-## License

-The MIT License (MIT).
-Please see [License File](LICENSE.md) for more information.

 <div align="center">
   <br />